 Access Environment Variables

-VARIABLE_NAME) to a variable.
-Subsequently, you can re-use the variable throughout the script, for example for API authentication purposes.
+VARIABLE_NAME) to a variable to be used in Python or R. Subsequently, you can re-use that variable throughout the script, for example for API authentication purposes.

 import os # VARIABLE_NAME is the name of the environment variable you defined in the terminal api_password = os.environ['VARIABLE_NAME']

-library(Sys) # VARIABLE_NAME is the name of the environment variable you defined in the terminal api_password = Sys.getenv(c("VARIABLE_NAME"))
+# VARIABLE_NAME is the name of the environment variable you defined in the terminal api_password = Sys.getenv("VARIABLE_NAME")